The parameters are variables defined in the declaration of a function and are used to receive values when the function is invoked.

 Increment(ref value);

-The out
+out

-parameters are similar to the ref
+parameters are similar to ref

-parameters, but are mainly used to return multiple values from a function.
+parameters, but they are mainly used to return multiple values from a function.
 It is mandatory to assign a value to the out

-parameter inside the function before it ends.
+parameter within the function before it ends.

 public void GetValues(out int a, out int b)